Important Info | Trip Planning

-Australia is both a country and the continent, although referring to the region as Oceania is becoming popular.
+Australia is both a country and a continent, although referring to the region as Oceania is becoming popular.
 There are five states and two territories in Australia, and the capital city is Canberra, not to be confused with Sydney.
-Australia is huge in land mass, it’s the 6th biggest country, and it has the 7th largest desert in the world.
+Australia is huge in landmass, it’s the 6th biggest country, and it has the 7th largest desert in the world.
 Australia is home to 20 UNESCO World Heritage sites.

 - The current population of Australia is approximately 25 million people and most people live in the coastal regions.

 - The official language of Australia is English.

 - Australia is a British colony that was established in 1788.
 However, the Australian Aboriginal peoples are one of the oldest populations and have been in Australia for at least 50,000 years.